 Computer Science Access and Participation Data

-The interactive visualization below provides data nationally and per state for the most recent school year of data reported in the State of Computer Science Education report.
+The interactive visualization below provides data nationally and per state for the most recent school year of data reported in the State of AI & Computer Science Education report.
 The following data is also available:

 • Access Report: provides summary statistics, map view, and key graphs on 9–12 computer science access, and allows filtering by state, school district, and school name.